eric-b/livebox-exporter/README.md

   - Egress
 ```

 If you do not already have a restrictive egress policy, here is an example.
-You may adapt it to your needs. **Keep in mind applying this policy may break connectivity of other pods**.
+You may adapt it to your needs. **Be aware applying this policy may break connectivity of other pods**.

 ```yaml
 apiVersion: networking.k8s.io/v1